varunprajan/varunprajan.github.io/_posts/2025-12-06-against-cuped.markdown

 I’ve always been slightly peeved by the toy examples used to demonstrate the power of CUPED.
 They employ nice and neat Gaussian distributions.
 In practice, things aren’t so simple!

-Before using CUPED, or other variance reduction techniques, it’s worth asking: why is the metric high-variance to begin with?
+Before using CUPED, or other variance reduction techniques, it’s worth asking: **why is the metric high-variance to begin with**?
 Some possible explanations:

 1. The metric has bad values.
 Some users stream for more than 24 hours in a day.
 (E.g., they are bots, or are running a scheme like [this one](https://www.vice.com/en/article/how-to-become-a-millionaire-by-streaming-music-on-spotify/).)
 It’s better to clean up bad values than to paper over them with CUPED.
 2. The metric has (valid) outliers.
 Some companies contribute disproportionate revenue to your SaaS business.
 Some people have unusually laggy devices.
 CUPED might help, marginally, in these cases, but it would involve a regression that is unduly influenced by “[high-leverage](https://en.wikipedia.org/wiki/Leverage_(statistics))” observations.
 A better approach would be to [winsorize](https://en.wikipedia.org/wiki/Winsorizing) these outliers, or to use a regression robust to outliers, like [quantile regression](https://engineering.atspotify.com/2022/03/comparing-quantiles-at-scale-in-online-a-b-testing).
 3. The metric doesn’t have outliers, but is very right-tailed/skewed.
 Such distributions abound in tech.
 [Most people](https://www.reddit.com/r/chess/comments/12vd1xe/chesscom_percentiles_april_2023/) are around 400-1000 Elo on chess.com, but some are 2500+.
 Many people stream Taylor Swift a little bit, but some are superfans.
-Some artists, like [Bad Bunny](https://abcnews.go.com/GMA/Culture/2025-spotify-wrapped-bad-bunny-taylor-swift/story?id=128074125) or The Weekend, receive orders of magnitude more streams, and payouts, than the median artist.
+Some artists, like [Bad Bunny](https://abcnews.go.com/GMA/Culture/2025-spotify-wrapped-bad-bunny-taylor-swift/story?id=128074125) or The Weeknd, receive orders of magnitude more streams, and payouts, than the median artist.
 Once again, winsorization can be a useful approach here.
 Or quantile regression.
 Or turning the continuous metric into a binary one.
-(At Spotify, we used to have a metric called “deep listens”, which meant a user streamed more than 15 streams for a particular playlist.
+(At Spotify, we used to have a metric called “deep listens”, which meant a user had more than 15 streams from a particular playlist.
 It was a binary version of a continuous metric: playlist streams.)

-All of these approaches (winsorization, outlier removal, binarizing a continuous metric) squeeze variance out of the original metric.
+All of these approaches — winsorization, outlier removal, binarizing a continuous metric — squeeze variance out of the original metric.
 It makes sense, then, that subsequent “squeezing” would be less effective: the winsorized or binarized metric would benefit much less from CUPED or other variance reduction techniques than the original metric.
 Let’s try to prove this!

 Suppose the pre-treatment covariate, $X$, comes from a lognormal distribution, instead of a Gaussian one (this causes the distribution of both $X$ and $y$ to be right-tailed):